Lucas Till

 Lucas Daniel Till (born August 10, 1990) is an American actor.
-In a career spanning two decades, he has appeared in multiple film and television projects spanning a variety of genres.
-He is a five-time Teen Choice Award nominee.
+His work spans film and television, and his accolades include five Teen Choice Award nominations.

+Till began his career in the early 2000s with roles in independent films, before gaining early attention for his supporting role in the biopic Walk the Line (2005).
+He had his breakthrough with romantic lead roles in the Disney film Hannah Montana: The Movie and music videos for Taylor Swift's "You Belong with Me" and Miley Cyrus' "The Climb" (all 2009).

-His most notable roles include Hannah Montana: The Movie (2009), The Spy Next Door (2010), and Monster Trucks (2016).
-Till portrayed Havok in the X-Men prequel films from 2011 to 2016, and starred in the 2016 CBS reboot of the 1985 television series MacGyver as the titular character until its end in 2021.
-In 2020, he starred as Bob Zellner in the biographical drama Son of the South, to critical acclaim.
+The action comedies The Spy Next Door (2010) and Monster Trucks (2016) brought Till wider attention, and he portrayed Havok in Marvel's X-Men prequel films (2011–2016).
+Till next played the eponymous role in the CBS action crime drama series MacGyver (2016–2021), a reboot of the 1980s series of the same name.
+He subsequently garnered critical acclaim for his portrayal of Bob Zellner in the historical biopic Son of the South (2020), before starring in the action film The Collective (2023).

 Early life and education

 Lucas Daniel Till was born on August 10, 1990, in Fort Hood, Texas.
-He is the son of Dana Lyn (née Brady), a chemist by profession, and John Mark Till, a colonel in the Army.
+He is the son of chemist Dana Lyn (née Brady) and John Mark Till, a colonel in the Army.
 He has a younger brother, Nick (b.
 1997).
 Till spent most of his childhood living in the suburbs of Atlanta, Georgia.
-His family quickly noticed, when he was at a very young age, that he had an affinity for impersonating voices and characters.
-When he was 11 years old, his mother enrolled him in local acting classes, and it was not long before he was discovered by Joy Pervis, an agent from a Talent agency in Atlanta.
+His family noticed he enjoyed impersonating voices and characters.
+When he was 11 his mother enrolled him in local acting classes, and it was not long before he was discovered by Joy Pervis, an agent from a Talent agency in Atlanta.
 Till began booking almost immediately in print, local, regional, and national commercials.
 He later attended Kell High School.
-He spent three weeks in Germany as an exchange student and was also a member of the German National Honor Society.
 After filming for The Hannah Montana Movie in Nashville, Till went back home to graduate with the Kell High School class of 2008.
 After graduation, he moved to Los Angeles, California, to continue acting.

 Career

 2000s: Early career and Hannah Montana film

-In 2003, he made his first film collaboration in the short film The Lovesong of Edwerd J. Robble, in the role of Michael.
+In 2003, Till made his first film collaboration in the short film The Lovesong of Edwerd J. Robble, in the role of Michael.

 At the age of 12, he was cast in The Adventures of Ociee Nash in which he played Harry Vanderbilt, the bully of the main character.
 In 2004, Till played the role of Jay in the horror film Lightning Bug which filmed in Fairview, Alabama, and, later, he participated in the short film Pee Shy, playing Chad.
 His first major movie role was Jack Cash, the older brother of Johnny Cash, who died in a sawmill accident, in the biographical film Walk the Line (2005).

 After Walk the Line, Till was featured in a number of television films for Lifetime and independent films.
 For example, the following year, Till played the young Samuel North in a feature film The Other Side filmed in Atlanta, Georgia.
 In 2006, he also joined the cast of the Lifetime television film Not Like Everyone Else, portraying Kyle Kenney.